 Would an electric van suit your business?

-Electric vans are slowly growing in popularity, with more makers introducing electric van models every year.
-Electric vans offer some key benefits over their engined counterparts, but before you make the jump to greener motoring, it’s important to think whether an electric van suits your business.
+Electric vans are slowly growing in popularity, with more manufacturers introducing electric commercial vehicles every year.
+Electric vans offer some key benefits over their combustion-engined counterparts, but before you make the jump, it’s important to think about whether an electric van suits your business.

-What to consider when thinking about buying an electric van
+What to consider when you're thinking about buying an electric van

 The next thing to consider is the kind of equipment and payloads you will carry.
-Until recently, light-good vehicles were limited to a 3,500kg gross vehicle weight, or maximum authorised mass.
-This is the maximum load that can be carried on the road, including the car’s own weight.
+Until recently, light-goods vehicles were limited to a 3,500kg gross vehicle weight (GVW) or maximum authorised mass (MAM).
+This is the maximum load that can be carried on the road, including the vehicle's own weight.

-Finally, think about where you will be able to charge an electric van.
-Are the vehicles kept at home overnight, or at a depot?
-Will you have access to an electric charging station overnight?
+Finally, think about where you'll be able to charge your electric van.
+Are the vehicles kept at an employee's home overnight, or at a depot?
+Will you have access to an electric charging point overnight?
 It makes little sense to have an electric van if it isn’t topped up in the morning ready for a day’s work.

 Benefits of purchasing an electric van